ishade17/Twitter/README.md

 Describe any challenges encountered while building the app.

+I had trouble with the like/retweet button animation and coordinating with the like/retweet count.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.